 - Other highly recommended places to eat include family-run Der Dutchman in Walnut Creek, Mrs. Yoder’s Kitchen where Amish and English eat side by side in Mt Hope, and The Chalet in the Valley for Swiss food in Millersburg.

 - You must go cheese and chocolate tasting—this area does have plenty of Swiss heritage after all!
 Heini’s Cheese Chalet has a huge selection of cheeses to try but aim to get there before the tour buses because it gets busy.
 Guggisberg Cheese, the inventor of the original baby swiss, is another option.
 If you want to see cheese being made, best to visit on a weekday morning.
+I always take home a selection of Amish cheeses and a nice big roll of Amish butter, so don’t forget to pack a cooler!

 - Buy delicious freshly baked goods at Kauffman’s Country Bakery.